todb/junkdrawer/kali/msf-dev.md

 less secure defaults than you'd like, and other surprises.
 Use them only if you are very impatient and have done this all before.

-At the end of this document, there's a [[TLDR of TLDRs]].
-You can't yet run it all at once and go away, but it's only a few copy-pastes away.
+At the end of this document, there's a [TLDR of TLDRs](#tldr-of-tldrs].
+You can't yet run it all at once and go off to lunch, but setup should now be only a few lightly edited copy-pastes away. <sup>*TODO: Ansible!*</sup>

 So let's get started!